 “Jaime Carrillo,” who is using an alias for this oral history, is from the large city of Torreón, Coahuila, Mexico.
 In 2011, when he was 17 and fleeing violence in his hometown, he left for the U.S. and landed in Napa where he finished his high school education.
 In 2013, despite acceptances to several American universities, he was able neither to secure an educational visa nor to qualify for Deferred Action for Childhood Arrivals (DACA) status, so he continued his college education undocumented in California and resolved to find some way to pursue his dream of a college education and meaningful career.
 In 2016, after two years of junior college in California, at age 23 and as a junior in college he moved to Reno.
 At the time of the recording, he was in his late 20s and a PhD student at the University of Nevada, Reno (UNR).

 Jaime starts his story by recounting his early teen years in Mexico and his first stay in the United States.
 He reflects on the close-knit family life he had as a child and teen with his parents and two brothers in Torreón and the influence of the United States in his northern Mexican area.
 Starting at a young age, he shares, he had dreams of being a cowboy or a veterinarian and great potential for achieving that since he attended a private school and developed English fluency there early on.
 He then explains, however, that starting in 2008 and 2009 drug cartels were tearing apart his hometown– causing him and his brothers to stop their schooling and his parents to move southward to Mexico City.
 It was in 2011, he says, that he made the difficult decision to flee Torreón alone, leaving his family behind in Mexico, and head to the U.S. for his own safety and so that he might pursue his dream of a college education.
-He gives details of his arrival to Napa, California in September/October 2011 and his initial situation living with extended family there and finishing high school by the following summer.
+He gives details of his arrival to Napa, California in September/October 2011 and his initial situation living with extended family there and finishing high school by the following summer before returning to Mexico.
 He then muses on culture shock and the differences between his private Mexican high school and the one he attended in Napa.